 In one of my first posts I talked about the jarring writing in Team Cherry’s Hollow Knight.
 Some people bristled at the notion, praising the high quality of the game’s story, and thus missing the point.
 The story of Hollow Knight is excellent, it just so happens that it is not told very well through the game’s words.
 Where the game truly shines (apart from the very definitely final boss) is the way in which it tells a story without using words at all.
 In fact, it is one of the few games I have played which I would describe as improvable by reducing the word-count and not mean it is an insult.
 Let me explain.

 Working out the bugs

 Hollow Knight is told partly through exposition but mostly through non-verbal means: scenery, animation, and music.
-Motifs are used extensively in all forms and there are many other blogs and vlogs and the like which delve into all that and you can find them for yourself, although I will give you my favourite with which to start.
+Motifs are used extensively in all forms, but there are many other blogs and vlogs and the like which delve into all that, and you can find them for yourself, although I will give you my favourite with which to start.
 (Some music theory recommended but not necessary, as long as you have heard of the beetles.)

 The reason why Hollow Knight is able to link all these things together is because it has been conceived as a whole.
 It is a demonstration, therefore, of the advantage of planning a work, establishing the links between characters and themes, and finding a way to foreshadow, as well as refer back to, diverse events, prompting the audience (the player in this case) to make connections, sometimes even unconsciously.